Occupational

 In order to qualify for workers’ comp benefits for these listed or “enumerated” occupational diseases, the injured worker needs only to show a causal connection between the job and the disease.

-There is also a “catch-all” provision, which defines “occupational diseases” as any disease which is proven to be due to causes and conditions that are a part of your job and excluding all diseases that the public has the exposure outside of the job.
+There is also a “catch-all” provision, which defines “occupational diseases” as any disease that is proven to be due to causes and conditions that are a part of your job and excludes all diseases that the public has exposure to outside of the job.
 In order to qualify for workers’ comp benefits, the injured worker has some additional pieces to prove.

 Repetitive motion injuries such as carpal tunnel and cubital tunnel syndrome are common occupational diseases that are part of this “catch-all” provision.